ei-upb/ETthesis/README.md

   * Accepted variant, for publication ("Belegexemplar")
     * Required title page
     * Preface enabled by default
-    * Regular bibliography with other's and own publications.
+    * Regular bibliography with other's and own publications
-    * No CV and keywords.
+    * No CV and keywords
   * Preliminary variant, for reduced-anxiety editing
     * Unofficial-looking title page
 * Compliance with university, faculty and work group requirements (no guarantees though)